scpedicini/glyph-shift/HIRAGANA_IMPLEMENTATION_PLAN_REVISED.md

 ### Phase 3: IPA Parser Utility
 1. Implement the longest-match-first parsing algorithm using the `ipaPhonemeInventory`.
 2. Handle stripping of diacritics/modifiers.
-3. Add unit tests for the parser.
+3. Create `tests/hiragana.test.ts` with unit tests for the parser.
+4. Add tests progressively as each component is built.

 ### Phase 4: Core Conversion Logic
 1. Implement the main `swap()` and `canSwap()` methods.